nablarch/nablarch-document/en/application_framework/application_framework/libraries/exclusive_control.rst

 This function performs exclusive control for updating data in the database.
 With this function,
-data integrity can be maintained even when the same data in the database is updated from multiple transactions (Web or batch) at the same time.
+data integrity can be maintained even when the same data in the database is updated from multiple transactions (web or batch) at the same time.

 .. _exclusive_control-deprecated: